richelbilderbeek/intro_r_course/docs/learning_outcomes.md

 - Can tell what snake case is
 - Can write a comment
 - Can correct typos in simple code
-- Can use the pipe operator
-- Can use a filter
-- Can use the logical equal operator
-- Can read a file

 The learning outcomes are tested in [the evaluation](evaluation.md).